 Unlike guessing or copying another product’s shelf life, a shelf-life study is tailored to the specific drink product.
 It considers the unique formulation, packaging, storage conditions, and more.

 Manufacturers use this study to improve product quality, ensure consistency, and comply with regulatory standards.
+It also serves as a valuable marketing tool, demonstrating a brand’s commitment to delivering fresh, high-quality beverages.
 It helps in decide the best storage conditions and understand how different ingredients and packaging impact product stability.

 What are the Factors Affecting Beverage Shelf Life

-Do you know why some beverages stay fresh longer than others?
-Let’s explore the factors in detail below:
+Ever wondered why some beverages stay fresh longer than others?
+Let’s break down the key factors that influence shelf life.

 Intrinsic Factors